About this course

 Pharmacology and Therapeutics

 a major in Pharmacology or in a discipline relevant to the proposed project.

-please refer to the Psychology Specialisation page for details
+please refer to Psychology Specialisation page for details.

 Inherent requirements (core participation requirements)